sanjiviarul/MyWebApp1/README.md

 CreateTask and Tasks Components
-Run the React code in local with the following command which runs on the port 3000 on 34.74.94.155.
+Run the React code in local with the following command which runs on the port 3000 on localhost.
 Make sure you are in the root folder of React code which is todo-app here.

 cd ui
 npm start